 Kanban is a project management tool that allows you to get a more visual overview of the tasks that either need to get done or are complete.

-At its core, it consists of a physical or digital board with three columns (To Do, In progress, Done) and tasks listed as story cards.
+At its core, it consists of a physical or digital board with three columns (To Do, In Progress, Done) and tasks listed as story cards.
 Every card will be pulled from left to right until it gets done.
 Finally, they will leave the workflow.

 Kanban rests on three main principles that promote:

-- Workflow visualisation
+- Workflow visualization

 - Work-in-progress (WIP) limits